squid-cache/squid-cache.github.io/Features/SslPeekAndSplice.rst

 == Processing steps ==

 Bumping Squid goes through several TCP and TLS "handshaking" steps.
 Peeking steps give Squid more information about the client or server but often limit the actions that Squid may perform in the future.
-The image shows a simplified data flow and related events between a TLS client and a TLS server (XXX: which is rather misleading because the marked three steps do not actually happen on the same TLS connection -- they happen across two connections).
+The image shows a simplified data flow and related events between a TLS client and a TLS server.
+Note that with a bumping proxy between the client and the server ''__the flow is duplicated__'' where the first flow is between client and proxy and the second flow between proxy and server.

-{{attachment:Squid-TLS-handshake.png|TLS handshake}}
+{{attachment:TLS-handshake.png|TLS handshake between client and server}}

 '''Step 1:'''
  i.
-Get TCP-level info.
+Get TCP-level info from the client.
 In forward proxy environments, parse the CONNECT request.
 In interception environments, create a fake CONNECT request using TCP-level info.
  i.
 Go through the [[SquidFaq/OrderIsImportant#Callout_Sequence|Callout Sequence]] with the CONNECT request mentioned above.
  i.
 Evaluate SquidConf:ssl_bump rules and perform the first matching action (splice, bump, peek, stare, or terminate).